Neptune DXP - Open Edition installation – Neptune DXP Cloud

 If you want to run it on a remote system, you need to be able to disconnect from the system If you want to run it on a remote system, you need to be able to disconnect from the system without detaching (and killing) the process.
 There are 2 ways to do this:

 • Fork it so that it can run as a background process or run as a service.
-The benefit of running as a service is that the Open Edition instance can restart in the event of an Open Edition application crash and auto start on bootup.
-Do make sure that the Open Edition service then runs with a user that can access the custom NPM folder, has the path to NPM set, and you have allowed the proper permissions for the Open Edition executable (see installation steps).
-Here´s an example configuration for a linux service:
+The benefit of running as a service is that the Neptune DXP - Open Edition instance can restart in the event of an Open Edition application crash and auto start on bootup.
+Do make sure that the Neptune DXP - Open Edition service then runs with a user that can access the custom npm folder, has the path to npm set, and you have allowed the proper permissions for the Neptune DXP - Open Edition executable (see installation steps).
+Here´s an example configuration for a Linux service:

 [Unit]